solstheman/fileupload_poc/README.md

 ## Go to localhost:3000

-## Upload a file with user data and it should save to the db
+## Upload a file with user data and it should save to the db and be reviewable on the review page